USS Coral Sea (CV-43): Decommissioning and scrapping

 After nearly 43 years of service, Coral Sea was decommissioned on 26 April 1990.
 She was stricken from the Naval Vessel Register two days later.
 She left Naval Station Norfolk on 2 November 1990 under tow from USNS Apache.
 Coral Sea was moored at the Philadelphia Naval Shipyard to await her fate.
-On 7 May 1993, she was sold for scrap, minus her electronics, weapons, and other usable equipment, by the Defense Reutilization and Marketing Service (DRMS) to Seawitch Salvage of Baltimore.
+On 7 May 1993, she was sold for scrap, minus her electronics, weapons, and other usable equipment, by the Defense Reutilization and Marketing Service to Seawitch Salvage of Baltimore.
 Scrapping was delayed by numerous financial, legal, and environmental issues.
-A series of articles by the Baltimore Sun about the problems involved with the scrapping of the Coral Sea and other navy vessels earned it the 1998 Pulitzer Prize in Investigative Reporting.
+A series of articles by the Baltimore Sun about the problems involved with the scrapping of the Coral Sea and other Navy vessels earned it the 1998 Pulitzer Prize in Investigative Reporting.
 At nearly 70,000 tons, Coral Sea was the largest vessel ever scrapped up to that date.
 The company attempted to sell the hull to China for scrapping, but the Navy blocked the sale in court.
 The scrapping continued off and on for several years until finally completed on 8 September 2000.

 One of her anchors is now on display in the Battle of Coral Sea Memorial, Townsville, Australia.
-It was presented to the memorial on 8 May 1992, by the Commander of the 7th Fleet and former commanding officer of Coral Sea, Vice Admiral Stanley R. Arthur.
-The other anchor is at the Citadel in Charleston SC.
+It was presented to the memorial on 8 May 1992, by the Commander of the Seventh Fleet and former commanding officer of Coral Sea, Vice Admiral Stanley R. Arthur.
+The other anchor is at the Citadel in Charleston, South Carolina.